AlexanderHarrison/StadiumTransformations/README.md

   - Change the icon and name to whatever you want.
   - Set the "Stage" to "PSFire" or which ever transformation you want.
 7. File->Save and let m-ex rebuild if it wants to.
 8. Enjoy!
-Feel free to DM me in my [discord](https://discord.gg/2Khb8CVP7A) if you run into issues.
+Feel free to ping me in my [discord](https://discord.gg/2Khb8CVP7A) if you run into issues.